coddingtonbear/jirafs/docs/source/getting_started.rst

     jirafs clone http://my.jira.server/browse/MYISSUE-1024

-The first time you run this command, Jirafs will ask you for a series of details that it will use for communicating with JIRA; don't worry: although all of this information will be stored in a plaintext file at ``~/.jirafs_config``, Jirafs will not store your password unless you give it permission to do so.
+The first time you run this command, Jirafs will ask you for a series of details that it will use for communicating with Jira; don't worry: although all of this information will be stored in a plaintext file at ``~/.jirafs_config``, Jirafs will not store your password unless you give it permission to do so.

-Once the command runs successfully, it will have created a new folder named after the issue you've cloned, and inside that folder it will place a series of text files representing the issue's contents in JIRA as well as copies of all attachments currently attached to the issue in JIRA.
+Once the command runs successfully, it will have created a new folder named after the issue you've cloned, and inside that folder it will place a series of text files representing the issue's contents in Jira as well as copies of all attachments currently attached to the issue in Jira.

 The following text files are created:

-* ``fields.jira``:  This file will show all currently-set field values for this JIRA issue (except fields written to their own files; see ``description.jira`` below).
+* ``fields.jira``:  This file will show all currently-set field values for this Jira issue (except fields written to their own files; see ``description.jira`` below).
 You **can** change field values here by editing the field values in the file.
 See :ref:`editing_fields` for more information.